Connect with others who understand.

 Lee Silverman Voice Treatment LOUD Program

 Some MyParkinsonsTeam members have improved their speaking abilities with the Lee Silverman Voice Treatment LOUD program (LSVT LOUD).
-LSVT LOUD is a form of intensive speech therapy that helps people with Parkinson’s speak louder.
+LSVT LOUD is a type of speech therapy that helps people with Parkinson’s speak louder and more clearly.

 “I completed LSVT LOUD six months ago.
 So far, I have maintained my voice control.
 I highly recommend it,” a MyParkinsonsTeam member reported.
 Another shared, “My wife just completed the sessions.
 They helped so much.
 Everyone comments on how her voice has improved.”

-People who have used LSVT LOUD personally or for a loved one emphasized that progress requires constant practice.
-“The key is to do the sessions daily,” a caregiver commented.
+People who’ve used LSVT LOUD for themselves or a loved one say it only works if you keep practicing.
+“The key is to do the sessions daily,” a caregiver commented about improving vocal loudness.

 “It is all good if the therapy is kept up and worked on daily.
 It is like learning a foreign language.
 It is a ‘use it or lose it’ deal,” another member agreed.